knimu/NEXUS/README.md

 Both infrastructure identifiers are changed.

+Example:

 Before:

-A101 → D20 + IP20
+A101 -> D20 + IP20
-A102 → D20 + IP20
+A102 -> D20 + IP20
-A103 → D20 + IP20
+A103 -> D20 + IP20

 After:

-A101 → D101 + IP101
+A101 -> D101 + IP101
-A102 → D102 + IP102
+A102 -> D102 + IP102
-A103 → D103 + IP103
+A103 -> D103 + IP103

-The adversarial simulator does not intentionally modify:
+The adversarial simulator does not intentionally modify the other core synthetic signals used in the experiment.

-account identity
-beneficiary
-transaction amount
-timestamp
-scenario
-ground-truth fields

-for these experiments.

 Same Detector Principle

-The adversarial experiment follows the same detection process before and after mutation:
+The adversarial experiment uses the same detection and evidence pipeline before and after mutation.

 Baseline Data
-     │
-     ▼
+      |
+      v
-Existing Detection Pipeline
+Detection Pipeline
-     │
-     ▼
+      |
+      v
-Baseline Clusters + Evidence
+Baseline Results
-     │
-     ▼
+      |
+      v
 Infrastructure Mutation
-     │
-     ▼
+      |
+      v
 Mutated Data
-     │
-     ▼
+      |
+      v
 Same Detection Pipeline
-     │
-     ▼
-New Clusters + Evidence
-     │
-     ▼
+      |
+      v
+Adversarial Results
+      |
+      v
 Before / After Comparison
-     │
-     ▼
+      |
+      v
 Resilience Analysis

-This allows NEXUS to measure how the attack changes the graph and evidence rather than changing the detector itself.
+This allows the experiment to measure the effect of infrastructure changes rather than comparing different detection systems.

-Ground truth is reserved for post-detection evaluation and is not used to construct the detection graph, perform clustering, calculate detection evidence, or choose the adversarial mutation.
+Ground truth is reserved for post-detection evaluation and is not used to:

+Construct the detection graph
+Perform clustering
+Calculate detection evidence
+Select the adversarial mutation
 Adversarial Resilience Results

 NEXUS was tested against three controlled infrastructure changes.